disease-sh/API/CONTRIBUTING.md

-# Contribution to NovelCOVID  API
+# Contributing to the NovelCOVID  API

-Thanks for taking the time to contribute!
+Thanks for taking your time to consider contributing to the project!
-Every commit supports the open source ecosystem in case of [COVID-19](https://en.wikipedia.org/wiki/2019%E2%80%9320_coronavirus_pandemic).
+In this file, you are going to find helpful tips on how to contribute your ideas!

-We love your input!
-We want to make contributing to this project as easy and transparent as possible, whether it's:
+We try to make contributing as easy and transparent as possible, whether it's:

 - Reporting a bug